FierReboro/HanoiFileModifier/README.md

 This transfers each last line from a file to a temporary file like the moves from a Hanoi Tower.

 The purpose is to save disk space when modifying the lines from a large file which may take up too much space when making a new copy.

+Since the truncate() function only removes the bytes from the farthest file pointer position(last byte of a file), if you do readline() from the beginning and copy it to a file, doing truncate() on the original file will remove the last bytes, causing the data to be destroyed.

 The algorithm works like this: